Polyamory, Open Relationships, and Ethical Non-monogamy – What do they all mean?

 Just as any exploring non monogamy should not judge those who are monogamous.

-“Ethical” non-monogamy implies that all parties are being treated respectfully and that engaged consent to the arrangement has been given by everyone involved.
+Consensual non monogamy, or “ethical” non-monogamy implies that all parties are being treated respectfully and that engaged consent to the arrangement has been given by everyone involved.

 The ethical part all comes down to communication of two essentials: boundaries and limitations.